 Whilst the travelling part of the break was incredible, living in Spain, however, didnt work out as we planned.
 We chose Spain as it wasnt too far from the children but I really struggled living as an expat.
 Perhaps if it we had been living in a tiny Spanish village, using my Spanish, it might have been easier.
 But I was so homesick: we missed the kids too much, and with grandchildren starting to arrive it felt too far away even though its not!

-We couldnt believe how much we had done whilst the rest of the world seemingly stood still.
+We couldnt believe how much we had done while the rest of the world seemingly stood still.

-Even though I had decided I wanted to move back into my earlier career of travel, I still went back to my corporate work.
+Even though I had decided I wanted to move back into my earlier career within the travel industry, I still went back to my corporate work.
 It took me a long time to leave that behind.
 I sat on the fence for too long scared to say goodbye to contacts and work that I could do standing on my head, but knowing that I would be miserable.
 My trip made me want to guide, support and work with others to achieve the freedom of travelling with your all your senses renewed.

 "Think how you will fund your outgoings before you leave, it frees the mind and allows for spontaneity in your travels..."